 A Brief History

 On December 30, 2006, former dictator of Iraq, Saddam Hussein, was hanged in a gruesome execution that nearly severed his head from his body.
 In the aftermath of the terror attacks on the United States on September 11, 2001, the US alleged Iraqi involvement with those attacks and by 2003 the US led a coalition of nations in an invasion of Iraq, eventually arresting Hussein in December of 2003, with the newly installed Iraqi government executing the reviled dictator 3 years later.
 Many national leaders have been executed throughout history, usually by their own people.
-Today we list 10 notable examples of heads of state being executed or murdered after being deposed (rather than assassinated).
-What unlucky world leaders would you include on this list?
+Today, we list 10 notable examples of heads of state being executed or murdered after being deposed (rather than assassinated).

 1. Saddam Hussein, Iraq, 2006.